Are North Korean troops fighting for Russia against Ukraine?

 Howell added that even if North Korea is not sending foot soldiers, “we cannot discount North Korea sending military engineers, as well as personnel to assist in monitoring and supervising the usage of North Korean weapons – which may be numerous in quantity, but of variable quality – in Ukraine”.

-Howell’s research focuses on the politics and international relations of North Korea, the Korean Peninsula, and East Asia.
+Howell’s research focuses on the politics and international relations of North Korea, the Korean Peninsula and East Asia.

 Zelenskyy earlier accused North Korea in a video address on Sunday of sending military personnel to fight for Russia against Ukraine.